 ’ to get you to the next level.

 Pick a diet that is sustainable

 One of the most important factors in your cutting phase but is commonly overlooked is sustainability.
-The diet and training needs to be sustainable or you will never stick to it.
+The diet and training need to be sustainable or you will never stick to it.
 Keep both training and nutrition varied to prevent boredom and reduce the chances of falling off the wagon.
 Many fitness professionals promote different ways to lose weight, such as no carbs after 8 to prevent them turning into fat stores whilst you sleep or doing fasted cardio first thing in the morning.
-These are just examples, and although there may be some evidence to back up the theories, if they don’t suit your lifestyle; don’t adopt them.
+These are just examples, and although there may be some evidence to back up the theories if they don’t suit your lifestyle; don’t adopt them.

 I hope you’ve enjoyed this article and learned a thing or 2.
 Good luck in your fat loss campaign and if you have any questions, I will be more than happy to answer them, head over to our Contact Page

 Leave a comment